Anchor regression: heterogeneous data meets causality: Numerical examples

 \subsubsection{Improved replicability with stable anchor regression}

-As mentioned briefly above, the goal is to investigate whether the most important associations found on one tissue can also be found on other tissues.
-More specifically, we compute and rank associations using the lasso and penalized \emph{anchor regression} on one specific tissue $t$.
-Then, we check whether the found associations can also be replicated on the other tissues $t' \neq t$.
+The goal is to investigate whether features that are relevant for prediction on one tissue are also relevant for prediction on other tissues.
+More specifically, we compute and rank variables using the Lasso and penalized \emph{anchor regression} on one specific tissue $t$.
+Then, we check whether the discoveries can also be replicated on the other tissues $t' \neq t$.

 How should we rank the covariates in an \emph{anchor regression} framework?
-By Theorem~\ref{thm:anchor-stability-pred-stab}, if the anchor coefficients are invariant across $\gamma \in [0,\infty)$, then the coefficients should also appear as regression coefficients on specific perturbed distributions, and hence be more replicable than non-anchor-stable coefficients.
+By the discussion below Theorem~\ref{thm:stabcaus}, anchor stability is potentially a positive indicator for distributional replicability.
 This suggests that ranking by anchor stability should improve replicability across heterogeneous domains of the data set.
-In the following, we do not test whether the coefficients are invariant across $\gamma \in [0,\infty)$ but check whether the individual \emph{anchor regression} coefficients are bounded away from $0$ for $\gamma \in [0,1]$.
+In cases where the anchor is only weakly correlated with the covariates, estimation of $b^{\gamma}$ will be unstable for $\gamma \rightarrow \infty$.
+Thus, in the following, we do not test whether the coefficients are invariant across $\gamma \in [0,\infty)$ but check whether the individual \emph{anchor regression} coefficients are bounded away from $0$ for $\gamma \in [0,1]$.
 This can be seen as a weak form of anchor stability.

 Consider a fixed tissue $t$.
 For the \emph{anchor regression} method, we compute